brendt/stitcher.io/src/content/blogs-for-devs/09-analyse-social-channels.md

 - Which posts have I shared already, and where?
 - Which types of posts were popular on which channels?
-- Which posts might be up for a repost (eg. after a year or month, depending on the channel)?
+- Which posts might be up for a repost (e.g. after a year or month, depending on the channel)?

 My three main social channels are Twitter, Reddit (with several subreddits) and Hacker News.
 Those are the ones I focussed on when writing this tool.
 I wrote a little script that looks for my own submissions on Twitter and Reddit, and for links to my content on Hacker News.
 I synced them to a local data store, and generated some tables from them.
 Here's for example part of the Reddit analysis: